Keegan-Evans/Keegan-Evans.github.io/_pages/articles/latex_nvim.md

 - Why Latex and NVIM
 -
 ## What is LaTeX and how does it work?

+## Setting Up LaTeX LSP

+### What do wee need?
+- TeX disturbution
+- pdf viewer
+- `lsp-config` plugin
+- Other LSP plugins
+- Snippets plugins
+- LSP server for LaTeX: texlab
 -
 - Previewing LaTeX
 -
-- Setting Up LaTeX LSP
 -
 - Snippets for LaTeX